NateOs/ehr_ai_services/additional planning.md

 Implement a background process to periodically update the general medical knowledge database.
 5.
 Consider a caching layer for frequently accessed data to improve performance.

+the facility should also be identifiable by its external id